MayouKurayami/KK_BetterSquirt/README.md

 ## Notes and Limitations
-- This plugin is for Koikatsu, not Koikatsu Sunshine
+- This plugin is for Koikatsu ~~, not Koikatsu Sunshine~~
+ Ported to KKS by [ManlyMarco](https://github.com/ManlyMarco).
+(Not tested by me and incompatible with the KKS official VR module)

-- Supports official VR (JP and Steam)
+- Supports KK official VR (JP and Steam)

 - Unknown compatibility with kPlug